radiantlogic-v8/documentation-new/documentation/environment-operations-center-guide/admin/user-management/edit-user.md

 ### Reset MFA Token

 To reset the MFA token associated with an user, go to the options menu for that user and click on the  **Reset MFA token** .
-This resets the MFA token for that user and the MFA status changes from "ENABLED" to "NOT SET"
+This resets the MFA token for that user and the MFA status changes from "ENABLED" to "NOT SET".

 ![image description](images/reset-mfa-button.png)

-A message box appears on the top right corner of the EOC page, saying the MFA reset has been successful
+A message box appears on the top right corner of the EOC page, saying the MFA reset has been successful.

-The "MFA STATUS" for the user changes to "NOT SET"
+The "MFA STATUS" for the user changes to "NOT SET".

 ![image description](images/mfa-not-set.png)

 ### Reset User Password

-To reset the password for an user, from the options menu of the user, click on the **Reset Password**.
-Clicking on the "Reset Password" will open a new pop up asking you confim the reset of password for that user.
-To confirm click on reset password.
+To reset the password for an user, from the options menu of the user, click **Reset Password**.
+A pop up asks you confim the reset of password for that user.
+To confirm, click **Reset password**.

 ![image description](images/reset-password.png)

 ![image description](images/reset-password-conf.png)

-After a successful reset of the password, a message appears confirming the password reset for the selected user.
+After a successful reset of the password, a message confirms the password reset for the selected user.

 ![image description](images/reset-password-conf-message.png)